 Summary: What if Your Small Business Is Not Making Enough Money?

-If you’ve calculated your average monthly expenses and have now realized that your business isn’t making enough money to cover the bills, you’ll either need to increase sales or find ways to decrease your expenses.
+If you’ve calculated your average monthly expenses and have now realized that your business isn’t making enough money to cover the bills or pay yourself an owner’s draw / salary, you’ll either need to increase sales or find ways to decrease your expenses.
 While signing up for several $10 or $15 per month tools to support or run your business can initially seem like no big deal, evaluate these tools at least once a year and cancel the ones that are no longer useful.
 I find that most business owners are surprised at how quickly their monthly or yearly subscriptions for software tools, continuing education, and coffee meetings / networking events can add up and eat into their profits.
 I also see many small business owners forget that they signed up for a tool since it’s on automatic credit card payment, and forget to cancel before the annual renewal.
 Keeping a list of all the monthly and yearly obligations in a single budget spreadsheet will help you manage and evaluate if you need to eliminate expenses.

 I’d love to hear your thoughts and experience: What expenses do you have for your business that are a must-have?
 Do you have any subscriptions that you’ve forgotten about and have been paying for?